 Abstract

-The aim was to determine the reliability and validity of IPAQ measured sedentary behaviour (SB) and moderate – vigorous physical activity (MVPA) in older persons whilst examining any sex differences in reliability and validity results.
+Background: The aim was to determine the reliability and validity of IPAQ measured sedentary behaviour (SB) and moderate – vigorous physical activity (MVPA) in older persons whilst examining any sex differences in reliability and validity results.

-89 participants (73.7 ± 6.3 years, 54% female) completed the IPAQ.
+Method: 89 participants (73.7 ± 6.3 years, 54% female) completed the IPAQ.
 Participants were fitted with a thigh mounted triaxial accelerometer (GeneActiv Original) for seven consecutive days and subsequently completed a second IPAQ.

-IPAQ showed weak reliability qualities for Total SB (h·week-1) and 10 minute MVPA (accumulated in bouts ≥ 10 continuous minutes, h·week-1).
+Results: IPAQ showed weak reliability qualities for Total SB (h·week-1) and 10 minute MVPA (accumulated in bouts ≥ 10 continuous minutes, h·week-1).
 IPAQ had poor concurrent validity qualities for Total SB, 10 minute MVPA, but not Sporadic MVPA (accumulated in bouts < 10 continuous minutes, h·week-1).
 IPAQ only categorised participant physical behaviour classification correctly 2% of the time.
 Sex differences were only present for the correlation slope of IPAQ 10 minute MVPA reliability measures.

-Our data suggests that accelerometer derived data provide a more complete and reliable measure of habitual physical behaviour.
+Conclusion: Our data suggests that the IPAQ is not suitable for assessing older adults habitual physical behaviour.

 Introduction

-The International Physical Activity Questionnaire (IPAQ) is used worldwide to indirectly evaluate an individual’s volumes of sedentary behaviour (SB) and moderate to vigorous physical activity (MVPA) throughout the last seven-day week (1).
-There is a suggestion that engaging in more than an hour a day of MVPA can attenuate the negative impact of prolonged SB on all-cause mortality (4).
-However, given that older adults are expected to only spend 55% of their remaining years in ‘good’ health (at the age of 65 years) (5), there has been a focus on improving quality of life in remaining years rather than extending the amount of life years.
-Pre-clinical markers of cardiovascular disease (one of the most prevalent disease states in older adults (6)) have highlighted possible independent effects of SB and MVPA in our previous work (7, 8) and others (2, 3, 9-11).
+The International Physical Activity Questionnaire (IPAQ) is used worldwide to indirectly evaluate an individual’s volumes of sedentary behaviour (SB) and moderate to vigorous physical activity (MVPA) throughout the last seven-day week [1].
+There is a suggestion that engaging in more than an hour a day of MVPA can attenuate the negative impact of prolonged SB on all-cause mortality [2].
+However, given that older adults are expected to only spend 55% of their remaining years in ‘good’ health (at the age of 65 years) [3], there has been a focus on improving quality of life in remaining years rather than extending the amount of life years.
+Pre-clinical markers of cardiovascular disease (one of the most prevalent disease states in older adults [4]) have highlighted possible independent effects of SB and MVPA in our previous work [5, 6] and others [7-11].
 Therefore, the ability to measure SB and MVPA separately is a purported strength of the IPAQ, particularly when attempting to establish links between SB, MVPA, and pre-clinical health status.

-Sedentary behaviour is defined as any seated or reclined posture (e.g. sitting, lying down, and driving) that expends 1.50 or less, Metabolic Equivalent Tasks (METs) while MVPA is any activity that expends 3.00 or more METs (12).
-One MET is equal to Resting Metabolic Rate (RMR) or 3.50 ml·kg·min-1 of oxygen utilisation, which is reported to reflect a 70 kg young person’s RMR (13).
+Sedentary behaviour is defined as any seated or reclined posture (e.g. sitting, lying down, and driving) that expends 1.50 or less, Metabolic Equivalent Tasks (METs) while MVPA is any activity that expends 3.00 or more METs [12].
+One MET is equal to Resting Metabolic Rate (RMR) or 3.50 ml·kg·min-1 of oxygen utilisation, which is reported to reflect a 70 kg young person’s RMR [13].

-MET thresholds are commonly applied to accelerometer data (19, 20) to allow for an objective measure of free-living SB and MVPA.
-Accelerometry is still a new concept within free-living monitoring, but is deemed a valid determination of SB and MVPA (21).
+MET thresholds are commonly applied to accelerometer data [14, 15] to allow for an objective measure of free-living SB and MVPA.
+Accelerometry is still a new concept within free-living monitoring, but is deemed a valid determination of SB and MVPA [16].
 Nevertheless, in large epidemiological studies, the use of accelerometers can be costly and time consuming.